housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 #### When should we code split?

 It depends.
-In this example, the JavaScript that makes up the lazy loaded feature module is less than 3KB minified + gzipped (on a production build).
+In this example, the code that makes up the lazy loaded feature module is less than 3KB minified + gzipped (on a production build).
 If you think this does not warrant code splitting, you might be right.

-Lazy loading feature modules can be a lot more useful when your application starts growing with each of your modules making up a juicy cut of the entire bundle.
-Many developers think code-splitting should be one of the primary things to consider when trying to improve the performance of an application, and rightly so.
+Lazy loading feature modules can be a lot more useful when your application starts growing with each module making up a juicy cut of the entire bundle.
+Many developers think code-splitting should be one of the first things to consider when trying to improve the performance of an application, and rightly so.

 <img alt="Sean Larkin tweet on the importance of code-splitting" title="Sean Larkin tweet on the importance of code-splitting" data-src="/assets/progressive-angular-applications-2/sean-larkin-tweet.png" class="lazyload shadow small" />